sparcityeu/SparseBase/docs/pages/getting_started/usage.md

 sparsebase::format::CSR<unsigned int, unsigned int, void> csr(3, 3, row_ptr, col, nullptr);
 ```

-In the code snippet below you can see the creation of a COO type object also contains value information.
+In the code snippet below you can see the creation of a COO type object which contains value information.

 ```cpp
 int row[6] = {0, 0, 1, 1, 2, 2};